jiabingeng/places-service-docs/README.md

 # Overview

-Location is the most personal context for designing and delivering personalized experiences.
-Places enables mobile apps with user location awareness in relation to Points of Interest \(POIs\).
+Location is an important context for understanding the engagement of mobile users.
+Using this context the mobile apps developers can enhance the app designs by making it more personalized and engaging.
+'Places' is a geo-location service that enables mobile app developers to understand the location context using rich and easy-to-use SDK interfaces accompanied by a flexible database of Points of Interests \(POIs\).

-The goal of Places is to help you achieve the following:
+'Places' in Adobe's experience cloud geo-location service allows you to achieve the following:

-* Manage a database of POIs with rich metadata that can be leveraged across the Experience Cloud.
+* Create and Manage a database of POIs that can be leveraged with other Experience Cloud solutions.
-* Easily monitor device location from the context of your POI database.
+* Attach custom meta-data to the POIs to make them richer and more meanigful by specifying additional attributes.
+* Visualize the POIs on a map to easily understand the spatial context and add/edit meta-data attributes.
+* Configure the SDK in Adobe Launch to define your location triggered rules and meta-data based conditions.
+* Reduce the code that you need to write to monitor devices location and use Adobe's location monitor to auto-trigger the location specific rules.

-* Take action from location signals in real time, when it matters, to provide personalized experiences that delight your users.
+This will allow you to take actions from location signals in real time, when and where it matters.
+The right context can make the mobile engagement more enriching.

-For example, Places could be used to:
+Some intersting applications of 'Places' could be:

-* Send a real time notification when someone enters a store.
+* Send a real time notification when someone enters a POI.
+"Hey..welcome to the stadium".
-* Analyze foot traffic of owned stores versus competitor stores.
+* Analyze foot traffic of your own stores versus your competitor stores.
-* Segment an audience based on offline behavior.
+* Segment an audience based on offline behavior by using audience profiles enriched with location context.
 * Target user with an in-store experience when relevant.

 ## Places Components

 Places comprises the following components:

-* Places database: Create and manage POIs using the Places management UI or Places REST APIs For more information, see[ Places database management](https://launch.gitbook.io/places-services-by-adobe-documentation/places-database-management-1).
+* Places web-service : Create and manage POIs using the REST APIs For more information, see[ Places database management](https://launch.gitbook.io/places-services-by-adobe-documentation/places-database-management-1).
-* Places SDK: manages device location in relation to POIs from the Places database.
+* Places UI : Visualize POIs on a map to understand the spatial context and to add/edit POIs and their custom meta-data.
+* Places SDK : The muti-platform mobile API interface to integrate the location context in your mobile apps.
 For more information, see [Places SDK extensions \(Beta\)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/places-extension).
-* Places rules: Adobe Launch rules are enabled with entry and exit events and conditions from the Places database.
+* Places rules: The geo-intelligent Adobe Launch rules which will enable you to trigger actions with entry and exit events.
+They also allow to use geo-attributes in conditions to personalize the exeprience.
+* Places Monitor : The multi-platform mobile SDK which can be embedded in your mobile app to auto-monitor your users location changes and trigger Places rules.
+For more information, see [Places SDK extensions \(Beta\)](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/places-extension).